-Want to see all the beauty the Grand Rapids region has to offer?
+Want to get a glimpse of the beauty the Grand Rapids region has to offer?
 Look no further than through your car window.
-The scenic drives in West Michigan are the perfect way to explore if you feel like trading in your hiking boots for a more leisurely—but equally picturesque—exploration of the area all year round.
+West Michigan scenic drives are the perfect way to explore if you feel like trading in your hiking boots for a more leisurely—but equally picturesque—exploration of the area all year round.

 Get ready to dive into an unforgettable journey through the scenic drives near Grand Rapids, where every twist and turn unveils a new vista that will leave you spellbound.